seadfeng/cloudflare-proxy-sites/README.md

 #### Use workers.dev default domain?

-This method only supports single domain reverse proxy.
+This method only support single domain reverse proxy.

 Here is the code: